xinzhan/core-services.en/help/interface/admin-getting-started/admin-tool-experience-cloud.md

 # View Experience Cloud users in the Admin Tool

-Administrators can view a sortable and filterable list of all Experience Cloud users and their details in the Admin Tool.
+Administrators can view a sortable and filterable list of all Experience Cloud users and their details in the [!UICONTROL Admin Tool].
 User details include a user’s product access, roles, and last accessed information. (**Note:** User and product management is configured in the [Admin Console](admin-getting-started.md).)

 1. Log in to `https://experience.adobe.com/.`